StefanIliev0/Immedis_front_end_internship_2022_hcm_stefan_iliev/README.md

 It depends on the current status of User Store

-#### Guard
+#### Guards

-Check for User in User Store.If not have User, redirect to Login page.
+Check for User in User Store.If have User return boolean Observable ,if not have, redirect to Login page.

 Depends on Auth Service.

+#### Store

+###### User Store

+It is used to store and distribute information about the current user.

+###### Company structure Store

+It is used to store and distribute the information about the names of the substructures of the specific company structure.

+###### Path Store

+It is used to store and distribute the information about the last used navigation path in the company structure.

+###### Error Store

+It is used to store and distribute a message saved by one of the components in the application or received from the server.

 #### Routing Module